 Now that I am happy with the sketch outline I start shading in the darkest values within the scene.
 I start with the distant trees which are a mid-tone so I use a 2H pencil which produces a light mark.

-The shadows in the pines trees in the foreground have the darkest values in the scene and for this I use a 4B pencil.
+The shadows in the pine trees in the foreground have the darkest values in the scene and for this, I use a 4B pencil.
 The graphite is soft and it produces a dark mark.
 The darkest shadows will be found in the foreground of the landscape and so in order to communicate depth in the drawing this must be taken into account.

-As grass is light in value I leave the grass with the white paper exposed, however I add a few suggestions of clumps of grass.
-I use a 4H pencil to lightly shade in the grass in the distant hills as well as the base of the clouds.
+As grass is light in value I leave the grass with the white paper exposed, however, I add a few suggestions of clumps of grass.
+I use a 4H pencil to lightly shade the grass in the distant hills as well as the base of the clouds.

 Drawing Demonstration #2 – Shotover River, Queenstown, New Zealand